markwu/homebrew-php/README.md

 $ brew install phpbrew
 ```

-Then do what's told while installing for immediat use
+Then do what's told while installing for immediate use

 ```bash
 $ source $(brew --prefix)/opt/phpbrew/phpbrew
 ```

-Add the line to your bashrc/zshrc for future usage.
+Add this line to your bashrc/zshrc for future usage.

 Then you're ready!